adityavardhan21/tryhackme-presecurity/01_PreSecurity_Intro-Internet-Web.md

 I now have a solid foundation in networking basics, DNS/HTTP, and the core concepts behind cyber roles.
 Next, I’ll be starting **Linux Fundamentals** and **Windows Fundamentals**, where I plan to include screenshots and command examples as well.
+# Continuing My TryHackMe Journey — Linux & Windows Fundamentals

+After completing the first three foundational sections of the Pre-Security path, I moved on to the next major components: **Linux Fundamentals** (Parts 1, 2, and 3) and **Windows Fundamentals** (Parts 1, 2, and 3).
+These modules helped me understand both operating systems from a practical and security-focused perspective.

+---

+## Linux Fundamentals (1, 2, and 3)

+Working through the Linux modules gave me hands-on experience with the terminal, file systems, permissions, system processes, and essential administrative tools.
+Linux is heavily used in cybersecurity, so building comfort with the command line is important before moving toward penetration testing.

+### Linux Fundamentals 1
+This module helped me get familiar with Linux navigation and the directory structure.

+**What I learned:**
+- Linux directory hierarchy (/home, /etc, /var, /bin)
+- Terminal basics: ls, cd, pwd
+- Reading files using cat, less, head, tail
+- Creating and manipulating files
+- Understanding absolute vs relative paths

+### Linux Fundamentals 2
+This part covered permissions, users, and deeper command-line operations.

+**Key learning points:**
+- File permissions and modifying them (chmod, chown, chgrp)
+- User and group management
+- Using sudo for privileged actions
+- Hard and symbolic links
+- Useful commands: cp, mv, rm, mkdir, rmdir, grep, find
+- Editing with nano and vim

+### Linux Fundamentals 3
+This module focused on system services, processes, and troubleshooting tools.

+**Key takeaways:**
+- Process monitoring (ps, top, htop, kill)
+- Managing services with systemctl
+- Analyzing system logs in /var/log
+- Environment variables
+- Package management using apt
+- Network commands (ip, ifconfig, netstat, ss)

+By the end of these modules, I gained confidence navigating and managing Linux from the terminal.

+---

+## Windows Fundamentals (1, 2, and 3)

+Since many environments run on Windows, understanding its internal structure, tools, and configurations is essential.
+These modules helped me learn how Windows organizes system files, permissions, logs, and user accounts.

+### Windows Fundamentals 1
+This module introduced core Windows components.

+**Key things I learned:**
+- Navigating File Explorer and system directories
+- Control Panel vs Settings
+- Important folders like System32, Users, Program Files
+- Basic use of Task Manager
+- Introduction to Command Prompt

+### Windows Fundamentals 2
+This section focused on users, permissions, and system configurations.

+**What I learned:**
+- Managing users and groups
+- Using “net user” commands
+- NTFS permissions
+- Introduction to the Windows Registry
+- Basics of Local Security Policy

+### Windows Fundamentals 3
+This part covered monitoring and administrative tools used in real Windows environments.

+**Key takeaways:**
+- Event Viewer and log analysis
+- Managing services using services.msc
+- System information with msinfo32
+- Task Scheduler basics
+- Introduction to PowerShell
+- Windows Defender and Firewall basics

+These tools are essential for both security monitoring and understanding how attackers interact with Windows systems.

+---

+## Summary

+With Linux and Windows Fundamentals completed, I’ve now finished all the core foundation sections of the Pre-Security path.
+These operating system fundamentals are important before moving into more advanced concepts like privilege escalation, exploitation techniques, and penetration testing pathways.
+I will continue documenting each step as I progress deeper into cybersecurity.